Cherenkov Telescope Array Observatory

 The Cherenkov Telescope Array Observatory (CTAO) is a multinational project to build a new generation of ground-based gamma-ray instruments in the energy range extending from some tens of GeV to about 300 TeV.
 It is proposed as an open observatory and will consist of two arrays of imaging atmospheric Cherenkov telescopes, a first array in the Northern Hemisphere, on the Spanish island of La Palma, with emphasis on the study of extragalactic objects at the lowest possible energies, and a second array in the Southern Hemisphere, in the Atacama Desert in Chile, which is to cover the full energy range and concentrate on galactic sources.
 The physics program of the CTAO goes beyond high-energy astrophysics into cosmology and fundamental physics.

 Building on the technology of current-generation ground-based gamma-ray detectors (MAGIC, HESS, and VERITAS), the CTAO will be ten times more sensitive and have unprecedented accuracy in its detection of high-energy gamma rays.
 Current gamma-ray telescope arrays host up to five individual telescopes, but the CTAO is designed to detect gamma rays over a larger area and a wider range of views, with more than 60 telescopes located in the northern and southern hemispheres.

 In January 2025, the CTAO was established as a European Research Infrastructure Consortium (ERIC) by the European Commission.

 The project is part of the Aspera European Astroparticle network and of Astronet.

+Instruments

+The CTAO will initially use telescopes of three different types and sizes.
+Medium-Sized Telescopes (MSTs) use reflectors with a diameter of 11.5 meters.
+They cover the mid-energy range of the observation spectrum, where most events are expected to occur.
+Large-Sized Telescopes (LSTs) use reflectors with a diameter of 23 meters to detect events in the low-energy range of the observation spectrum.
+Only four LSTs are planned.
+Small-Sized Telescopes (SSTs) use a primary reflector of 4.3 meters to detect events in the high-energy range of the observation spectrum.
+Dozens of these will be spread out over a surface of several square kilometers to increase the chances of detecting these rare events.